Pre-K Printable Fun

 Tips for Increasing Parent Engagement

-• Set up a communication area in your program for parents to access important information about events, and closures.
+• Communication Center: Set up a designated area in the classroom for parents to access important information on upcoming events, schedules, and closures.

 Picture